 Watch the Video on How to Use the Home Construction Pro Forma

 I recorded a short video showing you how to use the model.
 The video is based on v1.0 of the model.
-While a few new components have been added since this video was recorded, the core functions of the model have not changed.
+While various elements have been updated/improved since this video was recorded, the core functions of the model have not changed.
 You can watch it below: